Positive equilibria in mass action networks: geometry and bounds: Special cases

 \begin{rem} In \Cref{sec:quadratic_full}, we will show that for a {\em quadratic} $(n,m,n)$ network with no more than $n+2$ distinct sources, the bound $n+1$ in \Cref{thm:n_plus_2} is also the worst-case scenario for the alternative Bézout source bound.
 Moreover, the combinatorial techniques we use to prove this claim automatically allow us to infer sharper B\'ezout source bounds for quadratic networks with various particular source combinations. \end{rem}

-While \Cref{thm:n_plus_2} provides the maximum alternative B\'ezout source bound for $(n,m,n)$ networks with at most $n+2$ distinct sources, the following result from \cite{bihan:descartes:2} tells us that for networks in this class the alternative B\'ezout source bound always beats the naive BKK source bound.
+The bound in \Cref{thm:n_plus_2} applies, in particular, to $(n,m,n)$ networks with at most $n+2$ distinct sources.
+The following result from \cite{bihan:descartes:2} tells us that for networks in this class the alternative B\'ezout source bound always beats the naive BKK source bound.

-\begin{prop} For an $(n,m,n)$ network with at most $n+2$ distinct sources, the alternative Bézout source bound is never larger than the naive BKK source bound. \end{prop} \begin{proof} See \cite[Remark 2.9]{bihan:descartes:2}. \end{proof}
+\begin{prop} For an $(n,m,n)$ network with at most $n+2$ distinct sources, the alternative Bézout source bound is never larger than the naive BKK source bound. \end{prop} \begin{proof} See \cite[Remark 2.8]{bihan:descartes:2}. \end{proof}

 The relation in \Cref{remaltBezout} does not necessarily hold for full rank networks with more than $n+2$ distinct sources: the next example, and \Cref{ex363} below, illustrate that for $(3,6,3)$ networks the alternative B\'ezout source bound may or may not improve on the naive BKK source bound.